frnsys/geiger/proposal/proposal.md

 ### Performance

 In the current prototype, when the number of comments exceeds ~500, the time for incorporating a new comment grows dramatically.
 This speed should be better for production usage.

-### Evaluation

-As far as I know, there is no ground-truth data to evaluate the cluster quality against.
-What's the best way to test if the results look good?

 ### Determining cluster cutoffs